Top 5 Ways to Lower Your Tax Bill

 Our consumerist society will use just about any excuse to turn a holiday or paperwork deadline into a retail event.
 A few weeks ago, there were St. Patrick’s Day sales.
 Before that, we were enticed to Leap into Savings on Leap Day.
 And of course, all the tax refund “deals”.
 Retailers aren’t happy unless you’ve spent that refund before it hits your bank account.
 End Rant.

-Today, we’ll take a look at the Top 5 legal ways to reduce taxable income.
+The Top 5 legal ways to reduce taxable income.

 1. Tax deferred retirement savings